 - Dizziness: This is also a side effect caused by dehydration and lack of electrolytes; taking BCAA supplements can help solve this problem.

-The most important thing to keep in mind when taking creatine is that it can be dangerous if you do not take care of your body.
-Creatine can cause dehydration, muscle cramps, nausea, diarrhea and more.
-Therefore, the best way to protect yourself from these side effects is to drink plenty of water before, during and after taking creatine.
+The most important thing to remember when taking creatine is that it can be dangerous if you do not take care of your body.
+Creatine can cause dehydration, muscle cramps, nausea, diarrhea, and more.
+Therefore, the best way to protect yourself from these side effects is to drink plenty of water before, during, and after taking creatine.

 If you feel like you are getting dehydrated or having cramps/issues with your muscles/bowel movements, stop the supplement immediately and hydrate yourself properly!